kushaldevv/terpXchange/milestone1.md

 - Ryan Abeysinghe
 - David Do

+## Accomplished So Far
 As a group, we have accomplished brainstorming and designing the layout of our mobile application.
 To do this, we developed a wireframe.
 Moreover, we also began designing the user interface of our login page utilizing SwiftUI.
 We are a bit behind in terms of setting up the basic UI.
 We can overcome this by finishing the basic UI as soon as possible.

-However, we are currently on pace to meet milestone 2.
+One of our group members has already set up a majority of the UI for the login page and also implemented a working signup / login feature with Firebase Authentication.
+The rest of us will use the break to catch up to speed.
+This will ensure that we will finish the little bits of milestone 1 and be on pace to meet milestone 2.

 Attached below are a series of screenshots of the main screens from our wireframe: